pilotpirxie/dependency-time-machine/README.md

 - Node.js >= 14

 ## How it works
 Tool reads `package.json` file and finds all dependencies.
-Then it resolves all the versions, sort them by date and finds the latest version of the next dependency before finding another.
+Then it resolves all the versions from registry, sort them by date and finds the latest version of the dependency before finding another.
 Searching in version groups allows to spot incompatibility between dependencies.
 Built-in cache and auto mode allows to update dependencies faster.

 <div style="text-align: center">